- Provable & Timely Books & Records

 - No Last-Minute Surprises

-Problems with a company’s Books and Records is the #1 reason a business does not sell or sells at a deeply discounted price.
+Problems with a company’s Books and Records is the #1 reason a business does not sell or sell at a deeply discounted price.
 Integrity is everything in the business world and if you cannot believe the financials, what other problems are not readily apparent?
 If the Buyer finds some negative surprises late in the process, the purchase price adjustments can be overly harsh.
 The transaction value is often attacked well beyond the economic impact of the surprise.

-We addressed Quality of the financials; now let us look at the Timeliness.
+We addressed the Quality of the financials; now let us look at the Timeliness.
 Six-month-old data does not work for the buyer or their lender.
 Also, if getting information from the Exiting Party smacks of pulling teeth, trust and credibility quickly erode.
-If a Non-Disclosure has been executed and the financial viability of the buyer has been confirmed (required), business ready for market needs to have a complete (sanitized) book ready to move the process along.
+If a Non-Disclosure has been executed and the financial viability of the buyer has been confirmed (required), the business ready for market needs to have a complete (sanitized) book ready to move the process along.